 Note – this is not a sponsored post.
 I genuinely love Sugar and Crumbs products.

 National Apple Day was yesterday here in the U.K. Since we have two trees, groaning under the weight of their abundant harvest, in our back garden, an apple bake was a must.
-Recently having received a sample of Real Maple Syrup, the idea for these Maple Syrup FrostedApple Cupcakes formed.
+I recently received a sample of Real Maple Syrup, thats how I formed the idea for these Maple Syrup FrostedApple Cupcakes.
 The finished result was better than I could have ever predicted.

 One apple tree produces Spartan apples.
 Tennis ball sized, shiny red apples that are deliciously crunchy and sweet.
 Yet the variety of the other apple tree is unknown.
 Because the apples have a sharper taste than the Spartans, similar to a slightly sweeter version of Granny Smiths in taste, yet with a red/green colouring.
 Fortunately, both apples are great for eating and cooking.
 Resulting in a combination of both being used for these cupcakes.

 Grating the apples into the cake batter ensured they didn’t brown too much.
 Unlike Granny Smith apples, both of the varieties I used brown easily when sliced/grated and exposed to the air.
 While the grated apple could have been tossed in some fresh lemon juice, which would have prevented discolouration, I didn’t want to do this for two reasons.
 First of all, the lemon flavour would have been present in the cupcakes, this could have overpowered the apple and frosting.
 Also, the lemon juice would have added moisture, resulting in a wetter batter, where the apple may not have kept it’s even distribution.

 Preparing the cake batter first and then adding the grated batter works really well.
 While ensuring that each cupcake has plenty of evenly distributed apple and a light, moist crumb.
 Without the maple syrup frosting, these could easily be served as muffins, in which case the addition of some toasted pecan or walnut pieces would bring added flavour and texture.
 Having tasted these cupcakes with the dreamy frosting I could not possibly eat them any other way now!

 Maple syrup frosting.
 Just think on those words for a moment!